 Stephen Curran is a partner in our Business Law Group in Vancouver.
 He has advised public and private entities in a wide range of industries regarding private securities offerings, debt financing, private mergers and acquisitions and corporate governance matters.
-His practice is primarily focused in the areas of general corporate and commercial law, secured lending and project finance / P3.
+His practice is primarily focused in the areas of general corporate and commercial law, private mergers & acquisitions, secured lending and project finance / P3.

 Recent transactions include:

 - advising the issuer in a rated cross-border bond issuance valued at approximately C$1.2 billion to refinance the Autoroute 30 road project in Quebec and the novation of project-related inflation-hedge arrangements;